gregorplop/Limnie/CONTRIBUTING.md

 If you find it useful and want to see it grow, here's what you can do!

 ## Ways you can contribute (from most important to least)
+* Study the code!
+Examine LimnieGUI as a reference on what Limnie does and how to integrate it to your own work

 * Stress-test Limnie\
 Integrate Limnie to your business application or use/make a stress-testing application to examine how reliable Limnie is.